Davidleyden1/MS1/readme.md

 * [Credits](#credits)

 ## Introduction
-David Leyden hysiotherapy is targeted at individuals seeking physiotherapy treatment.
+David Leyden Physiotherapy is targeted at individuals seeking physiotherapy treatment.
 The aim of this website is to provide information about the lead physiotherapist, the services provided.
 Another aim of the website is to allow people to get in touch via a form that could in time be linked to a booking system.

 ## User experience
 ### User story